 Case and Crown

 The Swan & Edgar Ambassador is massive.
 I mean massive.
 At 48mm across the widest part of the case, even the cushion shape and short lugs do not help to make this wearable on a smaller wrist.
 If you have a wrist smaller than, say, 7.5 inches, forget it.
 That is my wrist size, and I felt like a child trying on my dad’s watch.
 On the flip-side, it is weighty (233 grams) and does not feel flimsy like some of the Aliexpress watches that Swan & Edgar watches get compared to.
 The unnamed movement, which the brand says is hand-assembled, sits behind an open case back and has an undecorated rotor.
-It is definitely a cheap Chinese movement, but it seems to do the job adequately, and there is a 5-year guarantee in case it breaks.
+It is definitely a cheap Chinese movement, but it seems to do the job adequately, and there is a 5-year guarantee if it breaks.

 The watch actually was quite well-balanced on the wrist, despite its heft, but I had a couple of real issues with it.
 Firstly, the crown is too small and fiddly for my taste, and I did not like the way it sits off-centre vertically on the 16mm case side.
 Second, the bezel is adorned with some fake screws that I felt made it look really cheap.
 There are some real screws on the left-hand side of the case that appear to connect to nothing, so I am not sure why Swan & Edgar made this particular design choice – especially when the fake screws do not even line up straight!
 I was also disappointed at the price that the crystal is made of mineral glass and not sapphire.